nikilraop007/SFRA_AR/README.md

 To run the tests in headless mode, set a HEADLESS environment to true before starting the npm run. ie. `HEADLESS=true && npm run test:acceptance:smoke --profile chrome`

-* `test:acceptance:custom` - runs all tests (Note: some tests will fail as the browser size defaults to desktop)
+-   `test:acceptance:custom` - runs all tests (Note: some tests will fail as the browser size defaults to desktop)
-* `test:acceptance:deep` - runs all storefront tests
+-   `test:acceptance:deep` - runs all storefront tests
-* `test:acceptance:smoke` - runs happy path tests
+-   `test:acceptance:smoke` - runs happy path tests
-* `test:acceptance:pagedesigner` - runs page designer tests
+-   `test:acceptance:pagedesigner` - runs page designer tests
-* `test:acceptance:desktop` - runs storefront desktop tests
+-   `test:acceptance:desktop` - runs storefront desktop tests
-* `test:acceptance:mobile` - runs storefront mobile tests
+-   `test:acceptance:mobile` - runs storefront mobile tests
-* `test:acceptance:tablet` - runs storefront tablet tests
+-   `test:acceptance:tablet` - runs storefront tablet tests

+### Notes

-**Note:** Selenium can be finicky to start.
+-   Selenium can be finicky to start.
 If the tests fail to start, simply rerun the command again until the tests start.
+-   If you see version compatibility issues between browser and the driver, try configuring specific version of the driver in the [codecept config file](./codecept.conf.js).
+See the resolved [github issue](https://github.com/codeceptjs/CodeceptJS/issues/2885) for details.

 # [Contributing to SFRA](./CONTRIBUTING.md)

 # Page Designer Components for Storefront Reference Architecture

 See: [Page Designer Components](./page-designer-components.md)